lordofthemind/sqlcVsGorm_GO/Readme.md

 # sqlcVsGorm

-This project, **sqlcVsGorm**, compares the performance of two popular Go database libraries, **SQLC** and **GORM**, when working with PostgreSQL.
-The aim is to provide insights into how each performs with various types of database queries, including simple CRUD operations as well as more complex queries.
+**sqlcVsGorm** is a project aimed at comparing the performance of two popular Go database libraries, **SQLC** and **GORM**, when interacting with PostgreSQL.
+The project benchmarks various database operations, such as CRUD operations and complex queries, to provide insights into the performance characteristics of each library.

 ## Table of Contents